Planar transformers: Understanding and using technology Part I: The basics

 The planar transformer is designed and manufactured in the unpopulated PCB so that all conductor track windings are already integrated.
 As part of the process chain, production takes place without the magnetic core, which must then be subsequently implemented by the customer.
 This approach enables an optimized production line and offers the customer flexibility in selecting the appropriate core.
 The design of the core (e.g. E-core, U-core or toroidal core) is specified depending on the application.

-FEATURES CLASSIC TRANSFORMER PLANARTRAFO
+FEATURES CLASSIC TRANSFORMER PLANAR TRANSFORMER

 Construction method